THE ADMINISTRATION AND RULES OF

 13. Booking Priority.
 In the allocation of bedrooms priority is given first to Members, secondly to Temporary Honorary Members.
 This applies to all advance bookings.

 14. Opening Hours.
-The Union Jack Club premises shall be open each day from 7 a.m. until midnight or 30 minutes after the bar has closed if later, after which only those occupying or wishing to occupy bedrooms in The Union Jack Club shall be admitted and those not occupying or wishing to occupy bedrooms shall be required to leave.
+The Union Jack Club premises shall be open each day from 7.00 a.m. until midnight or 30 minutes after the bar has closed if later, after which only those staying in The Union Jack Club shall be admitted, all others shall be required to leave.

 SALE AND CONSUMPTION OF ALCOHOL